JetBrains/teamcity-sdk-docs/topics/developing-plugins-using-maven.md

 ## Maven Archetypes

 For a quick start with a plugin, there are three [Maven archetypes](http://maven.apache.org/guides/introduction/introduction-to-archetypes.html) in the `org.jetbrains.teamcity.archetypes` group:
-* `teamcity-plugin` \– an empty plugin, includes both the server and the agent plugin parts
+* `teamcity-plugin`: an empty plugin, includes both the server and the agent plugin parts
-* `teamcity-server-plugin` \– an empty plugin, includes the server plugin part only
+* `teamcity-server-plugin`: an empty plugin, includes the server plugin part only
-* `teamcity-sample-plugin` \– the plugin with the sample code (adds a "Click me" button to the bottom of the TeamCity project Overview page)
+* `teamcity-sample-plugin`: the plugin with the sample code (adds a "Click me" button to the bottom of the TeamCity project Overview page)
 Different released versions of the TeamCity server API are listed [here](https://download.jetbrains.com/teamcity-repository/org/jetbrains/teamcity/server-api/).

 Here is the Maven commands which will generate projects for different plugins depending on 2018.2 TeamCity version: